 On June 7, 2023, minority members of the Chamber of Deputies (one of the two Chambers of the Mexican Congress) filed an unconstitutionality action against the Mining Law Reforms in Mexico which became effective May 9, 2023; however, it is uncertain when the outcome of such action will be known or if it will be successful.
 While it is expected that the Company's existing projects and permits will not be materially impacted by the Mining Law Reforms based on an initial analysis, the process to the enactment of the legislation came very quickly.
-Given that the legislation contains substantial reforms, and associated regulations have not yet been written/enacted to give effect to the more general provisions of the legislation for the purpose of interpretation and clarification on operating parameters, it is too early to know how the Mining Law Reforms will be interpreted and applies.
+Given that the legislation contains substantial reforms, and associated regulations have not yet been written/enacted to give effect to the more general provisions of the legislation for the purpose of interpreted and applies.
 As such, the legislation and its implementation has not yet been advanced to the level of clarity required for the Company to analyze all potential business impacts.
 Until such time as a full analysis of the legislation and the pending regulation is complete or the outcome of the unconstitutionality action is known, there can be no assurance that the Mining Law Reforms will not have a material impact on the Company's operations or plans.